-Remaining at your long-term residence as you age may be an attractive option – but it may also require making home modifications to accommodate your needs.
+Remaining at your long-term residence as you age can be an attractive option – but it may require home modifications to accommodate your needs.

 There is no place like home.
 Given the choice, the vast majority would rather remain in their homes for the rest of their lives.

 “Aging in place” refers to the decision to live at the home of your choice as you age.
 Aging in place recognizes that physical functions decline with age and certain tasks – such as climbing stairs, bending and lifting – become more challenging.
 Aging in place in your long-term residence may not be right for you, as it is not appropriate for everyone.
 To age in place, one may need to make changes to a home to enhance its safety and convenience.
 This may entail modifications to accommodate needs as circumstances change.

 Being proactive and creating a plan for aging in place can help you prepare for unforeseen events that would compromise your ability to live independently.
 Sensible preparation calls for thinking through the safety and convenience of the home and the accessibility of services to make life easier.
 Consider the potential costs of home modifications, support services and home care as you put your plan together.
 Because your safety and well-being are vital, it is essential to revisit this decision periodically to determine if your current living arrangements are still the most suitable option.

 Be in generally good health.
 People who are healthy, mobile and active are good candidates for aging in place.

 Be part of a social network and have family support.
 Those who have a circle of family and friends who live nearby and can check on them, stop by and be a resource are generally the best candidates.